-6.5 Run-Time Versions Provide an Economical Simulation Engine people.
+6.5 Run-Time Versions Provide an Economical Simulation Engine

+A simulator is generally developed for a single application, where it is intended to be used by many people.
 However, each user must have a copy of the simulation software in order to execute the model.
 For a simulator used by dozens or even hundreds of users, the cost of the simulation software may render a project too expensive.
 Wolverine's Run-time GPSS/H offers a solution to this problem.